Skip to main content

 "base_denom": "uluna",

-"path": "transfer/channel-72/uluna",
+"path": "transfer/channel-72/uluna"

 }

-• New Pull Requests will automatically initialize with a description template that includes the checklist.
+• New Pull Requests will automatically initialize with a description template that includes a checklist — complete it as thoroughly as possible.